Guidance - Managing the impacts of beavers in Scotland

 Lethal control is easier to undertake during autumn and winter when beavers are more predictable in their emergence pattern and should be used to remove the entire family group.
 In order to ensure that lethal control is carried out humanely, it can only be carried out by trained individuals (accredited controllers) and subject to agreed procedures.

-Lethal control should be undertaken outside of the kit dependency period, which runs from 1st April to 16th August.
-However, in exceptional circumstances, such as where it is necessary to prevent an imminent threat to public health or safety or serious damage to property or to prime agricultural land or it can be permitted subject to strict conditions to address the associated additional welfare risks.
-There is a general assumption against lethal control in the kit dependency period in other situations.
+Lethal control licences do not include the kit dependency period, which runs from 1st April to 16th August.
+An exceptional licence can be applied for where it is necessary to prevent an imminent threat to public health or safety or serious damage to property or to prime agricultural land.

 Period licensed and renewal of licences

-Licences will aim to provide a solution to the problem being experienced.
-Licences can run for multiple years, but if they permit lethal control the law restricts the length of time for any one licence to a two-year period.
-If problems are likely to recur or persist we can renew licences quickly on the basis of an email or phone call.
+Licences can run for multiple years but if they permit lethal control the law restricts the length of time for any one licence to two years.
+If problems are ongoing or likely to recur, new licences can be issued.

 Techniques for the effective management of beavers and their activity are well developed across Europe and North America.
 Many of these have potential application in Scotland and are summarised below.
 NatureScot recognise that in some instances techniques are not currently available to solve all problems being experienced.
 The Mitigation Scheme will look to identify and trial new methods where this is the case.